Michael18811380328/HelloWorld/log.md

 In my free time, I learn basic ES5 again.(including DOM Event, except BOM, because I waste much time on other thing).
 The e-book was written by RYF.
 Lucky, I pull two requests into this book after I find some mistakes.
 I thought I could learn it before July 15th, but I didn't.
 On weekends(only six days), I climbed mountains and enjoy with friends.
 So DDL is not valid.
 Otherwise, it was really hot in my house without a fan or air conditioner.
 I bought it last week thought Taobao but I can't receive fan till now!
 It is hot now!
 So I have to stay at KFC at evening.
 Sometimes there were some mosquitos in my house.
 It was terrible.

 And I have worked in Seafile for a whole year, I learn much things during the whole year.
 Everyone have same time in his lives, I am trying to save my time and learn efficiently.

+### 2019.08

+Things are still complex.
+A pile of papers and blogs should be reviewed.I have studied ECMA5 from RuanYF and basic ES6.
+The mind map is doing.